 Now using some of these tools and some things that are out there now, like a freelancing website like Upwork or JobBoard, then you’re going to be able to pick up clients relatively quickly.
 The disadvantage is there are also about 10,000 other competitive freelance writers who are all looking for those same projects.

 I have never written as a freelance writer.
 Most of everything that I have done in my past has been, you start writing a blog, you generate traffic, that traffic turns into sales and clients.
-Then those sales and clients pay you money and then you reinvest that into more traffic.
-Then they turn into more sales and clients.
-Then you reinvest that, turns into more sales and clients.
-I haven't ever pulled work off of a job board.
-I've never signed up as a vendor for Upwork.
+Those sales and clients pay you money and then you reinvest that into more traffic.
+They turn into more sales and clients.
+I haven’t ever pulled work off of a job board.
+I’ve never signed up as a vendor for Upwork.

 But there are all kinds of different writing projects that you can look for.
 There are writing eBooks.
 There are blog posts.
 There’s ghostwriting, which we kind of talked about a little bit on Monday.
 The most important thing is you’re able to source it and make money as a freelance writer.

-So let's just pull up a browser here.
+Let’s just pull up a browser here.
 If we go to Upwork home.
-And I'm going to pull up my browser.
-Pull this off.
-We're going to share the screens.
-You get to see what I see.
-And we're going to go to my jobs or we're going to go into Upwork.
-I use Upwork all the time.
-I still use Upwork all the time.
-I don't have any active postings up, but let's say I was looking for, let's see, we've got all my job posts and then talent.
-Let's go into Upwork and I'm going to show you where to find projects.
+We’re going to go to my jobs or we’re going to go into Upwork.
+I use Upwork all the time and I don’t have any active postings up, but let’s say I was looking for, let’s see, we’ve got all my job posts and then talent.
+Let’s go into Upwork and I’m going to show you where to find projects.

-So basically what we want to find is we're just going to look for writers.
+Basically what we want to find is we’re just going to look for writers.
 Writing.
-We have an Upwork account, and we're looking for the different agencies who are writing.
-So you can see this would be all your competition.
+We have an Upwork account, and we’re looking for the different agencies that are writing.
+You can see this would be all your competition.
 So 75 bucks an hour. $200,000 earned. $75 an hour.
 They have a 94%. $32 an hour.
 They have $100,000 earned.
-There's $150 an hour with $300,000 earned.
+There’s $150 an hour with $300,000 earned.
 So there is a lot of people, especially right now who are getting into the freelance writing gig and make money as a freelance writer.

 Now let’s look over.
 So we’re going to go here.
 I’m going to log out here.
 And then we’re going to go back to the home page.
 Like I said yesterday, Upwork is a publicly-traded company.
 If you want to find workers, you can post a job here.
 If you want to find jobs, then you can look for jobs here too.
 There’s everything from tech and IT to design to sales and marketing to administrative and accounting and legal.

-So now it's redirecting me.
-And basically what it's going to do is it's going to sign me up as a freelancer.
-So we're going to create a profile.
-We're just going to go ahead and hit continue.
-We're going to hit start my profile.
-And here we can go through and upload everything right from our LinkedIn profile.
-So let me just connect to my LinkedIn profile and hopefully, it'll pull in everything that we need here.
+Now it’s redirecting me.
+Basically what it’s going to do is it’s going to sign me up as a freelancer.
+We are going to create a profile.
+We’re just going to go ahead and hit continue.
+We’re going to hit start my profile.
+Here we can go through and upload everything right from our LinkedIn profile.
+So let me just connect to my LinkedIn profile and hopefully, it’ll pull in everything that we need here.
 All right.
 Open your LinkedIn profile, select more, save to PDF so more.
-And we're going to save to a PDF.
-Then we're going to select the file to upload.
-So we're going to do that.
+And we’re going to save it to a PDF.
+Then we’re going to select the file to upload.
+So we’re going to do that.
 There we go.
 All right.

 Tell us about the work you do.
 We are… What are we?
 We’re writing, right?
 That’s the goal.
 We’re looking for writing jobs.
 We’re going to do academic writing, copywriting, technical writing, web content, and creative writing.
 Oh, we can only do four.
 Cool.
 So what skills do you offer clients?
 Blog posts.
 We’re just going to do blogging.
 All right.